Matilda Koen-Sarano: Career

 Koen-Sarano studied in the Jewish Community School of Milan, and also studied languages at the Bocconi University in Milan and also Italian literature and Judaeo-Spanish literature and Judaeo-Spanish folklore at the Hebrew University of Jerusalem.

 In 1960, she made aliyah.
 In the summer of 1979, she participated in the seminar for Ladino language radio producers held at Kol Israel.
-This sparked in her the desire to write in this language and of putting the spotlight on everything she lived by the end of her childhood.
+This sparked in her the desire to write in this language and to put the spotlight on everything she lived by the end of her childhood.
 In order to achieve this, she started interviewing several people from the Sephardic world to record and keep hundreds of folk tales and traditional stories.
-Besides, this activity she made her return to the university as a scholar.
+Besides, this activity made her return to the university as a scholar.
 Then she published her first book of Sephardic folk tales, named Kuentos del Folklor de la Famiya Djudeo-Espanyola (Folk Tales of the Judaeo-Spanish Family) in 1986, in Jerusalem.

 In April 2009 she published her last book, Kon bayles i kantes, Sefaradis de dor en dor (With Dances and Songs, Sephardim from Generation to Generation).

 Koen-Sarano taught Ladino at the Ben-Gurion University of the Negev since 1996 and a course for Ladino teachers, organized by The National Authority for Ladino and its Culture, in Jerusalem, since 1998.
 She also wrote Judaeo-Spanish news copy and served as a frequent contributor in Ladino at Kol Israel.